ninjaconcept/Schedule-Attributes/README.markdown

 #### `:interval_unit`

 The interval unit by which the event repeats.
-Can be `"day"` or `"week"`.
+Can be `"day"`, `"week"`, `month`, `year`.
 For example, if the even repeats every day, this would be `"day"`.
 If it repeats weekly, this would be `"week"`.

 #### `:interval`

 The interval by which the event repeats.
 Should be an integer (in string format).
 For example, if the event repeats every other day, this parameter should be `2`, and `:interval_unit` should be `"day"`.
 If it repeats every other week, it should be `2` and interval unit should be `"week"`.
+*Please note that month and year do not support interval units at this time*

 #### `:sunday`, `:monday`, `:tuesday`, `:wednesday`, `:thursday`, `:friday`, `:saturday`

 Indicates with a `0` or `1` whether the event repeats on this day.
 For example, if the event repeats every other week on Tues and Thursday, then the parameters would include these: `:interval => "2", :interval_unit => "week", :tuesday => "1", :thursday => "1"`.
 These parameters are only used if `:repeat` is `1` and `:interval_unit` is `"week"`.
+*Repeat is 0 by default*

 ## `schedule_attributes`